Digital Asset Treasury Companies: Wall Street’s Crypto Bet

 • Enterprise Value: The market capitalization of Strategy’s shares less cash balances.

 When Bitcoin’s price rose, Strategy’s mNAV increased significantly, as investors were willing to pay a premium for its Bitcoin holdings.
+This “premium” allows Strategy to deploy methods that will enable the company to raise more funds to buy even more Bitcoin.

 The Playbook

-Given the above, Strategy employs a series of methods to raise funds for purchasing Bitcoin.
-The company can issue debt by selling convertible notes and bonds to raise capital, and then use the proceeds to purchase Bitcoin.
+The company can raise capital by issuing convertible notes and bonds, and then use the proceeds to purchase Bitcoin.
 It can also issue new shares, effectively using investor demand for Bitcoin exposure to fund further purchases.

 The Alchemy

-A dollar raised via debt or equity could be leveraged into a dollar or more of Bitcoin Holdings, as long as BTC appreciates.
-Investors wanting Bitcoin exposure without custody risk treated MSTR as a publicly traded Bitcoin vehicle, paying a premium over its BTC NAV.
 The above creates a feedback loop: higher Bitcoin → higher mNAV → higher MSTR stock → easier to issue more debt/equity → more Bitcoin purchases.

 How do DATs Affect Crypto Staking?

-Every company aims to maximize returns from its cryptocurrency holdings.
-For DATs that acquire Proof-of-Stake (PoS) crypto like Ethereum, the answer lies in crypto staking.
-SharpLink Gaming, the second-largest ETH DAT, publishes monthly reports on its ETH holdings and staking rewards.
-In its August 2025 report, SharpLink reported 2,318 ETH worth of staking rewards since the start of operations in June 2025.
-For the staking industry, this increased institutional adoption signals a shift in sentiment.
 Staking isn’t just for crypto natives; it’s for everyone who wants to get extra yield on their crypto assets.
 And every day, investors who want to gain similar exposure can simply purchase the publicly listed companies that are staking their holdings.

 Frequently Asked Questions